Texas Radiation Safety Awareness Training CME Course for New Texas Rule

 - Medical licensure in Texas requires physicians to obtain 24 CME credits every year.
 The CME credits obtained for compliance with TAC 289.227 also count toward this requirement.

 Those completing our Advanced Training Program are eligible to claim up to 8 hours of AMA PRA Category 1 Continuing Medical Education (CME) credit ™.
 CME credit is provided through a joint sponsorship with MD Anderson Cancer Center.
 In addition, these credits may also serve as self assessment CME (SA-CME), as required for Maintenance of Certification (MOC) by members of the American Board of Medical Specialties (ABMS).
-All of our courses are designed so that you can complete them at your own pace – you can access the material at any time from any computer or device with internet access.
+All FluoroSafety courses can be taken at your convenience from any computer or tablet with internet access.

 This course is available now for $175.00.